THE MANHATTAN PROJECT: THE RACE TO BUILD THE ATOMIC BOMB

 A month after the U.S. entered the war, President Roosevelt approved atomic weapon production through an unprecedented military operation.
 The U.S. would develop the bomb pursuing two methods – uranium separation and plutonium production.

 The undertaking would become known as the Manhattan Project, from its origins in research laboratories in New York City.
 Major General Leslie Groves of the U.S. Army Corps of Engineers would lead the massive enterprise.
-In addition to research and development activities at universities across the country (Columbia, Chicago, and Berkley), the project would establish production facilities in East Tennessee (later to be called Oak Ridge); at Hanford, Washington; and at Los Alamos, New Mexico.
+In addition to research and development activities at universities across the country (Columbia, Chicago, and Berkeley), the project would establish production facilities in East Tennessee (later to be called Oak Ridge); at Hanford, Washington; and at Los Alamos, New Mexico.
 These remote locations supported the physical, security and secrecy requirements to execute the mission.

 Oak Ridge provided enriched uranium while Hanford produced plutonium.
 The Los Alamos Laboratory became the site for the development and assembly of the nuclear weapons.